Automattic/jetpack/to-test.md

 	```
 3. Save the post, and visit it expecting to see the markdown converted to html.

+### Comments

+Now, other plugins hooking on `comment_form_after` for showing content will work seamlessly with Jetpack.

+To test:

+1. Add a plugin that hooks in after the comment form, such as Webmentions ( https://wordpress.org/plugins/webmention/ ).
+2. Visit any given post for which comments are enabled an expect to see the content that the other plugin outputs.

 ### Final Notes

 During your tests, we encourage you to open your browser's Development Tools and keep the Console open, checking for any errors in the Console and the Network tabs.